Heinrich Schlier: Biography

-After the end of World War II, Schlier was again called to the Chair of New Testament and the Early History of Christianity at the Theological Faculty of Bonn University.
+After the end of World War II, Schlier was again called to the chair of New Testament and the Early History of Christianity at the Theological Faculty of Bonn University.
 Over the years, however, he increasingly moved away from Protestantism, since he concluded that the Ecclesiological paradigms of the New Testament are anchored in the clearest way to Roman Catholicism.
 Consequently, Schlier in 1952 took a sabbatical, and, a year later, he converted to Catholicism.
 Concurrently he converted his pupil Uta Ranke-Heinemann, and in 1954 obtained a degree in Catholic theology at Munich.

 Schlier was unable to obtain a professorship at the Faculty of Catholic Theology, since this was then reserved only for consecrated priests.
 Instead he became an Honorary Professor at the Faculty of Philosophy of the University of Bonn and was an active theological writer.
 Pope Paul VI called him to be in the Pontifical Biblical Commission.
 Pope Benedict XVI knew him and admired the subject's blending of scholarship and spirituality.

 In addition, Schlier participated in the preparation of an official translation of the Bible and published it together with the Jesuit theologian Karl Rahner as series Quaestiones sentences.

-Schlier is counted among the leading scholars of the New Testament of the 20th century.
+Schlier died on December 26, 1978.